 Your Custom Text Here

-This 1st-2nd grade class started with printing, then switched to cursive writing mid-year.
+This 1st-2nd grade class started the school-year with manuscript (printing), then switched to cursive mid-year.
 Marie Hablitzel, the author of Draw Write Now, taught the lesson.

 The Swan Lesson is in Draw Write Now, Book 1.
 The children attended Community Christian School in Red Bluff, CA, in October, 1995.